-While the feature-packed Apple Inc. (AAPL) iPad and other tablets grab headlines, Kobo Chief Executive Officer Michael Serbinis remains enamored with the simple e- reader.
+While the feature-packed Apple Inc. (AAPL:US) iPad and other tablets grab headlines, Kobo Chief Executive Officer Michael Serbinis remains enamored with the simple e- reader.

 Serbinis, head of the digital reading company owned by Tokyo-based Rakuten Inc. (4755), likes them so much because their owners buy five times as many e-books as tablet users, he says.
 That’s why Kobo is releasing two new dedicated e-readers, one with a built-in light and another with a 5-inch screen that he says is the smallest in the world.